All Episodes

 Okay, she claimed she was a Native American and she wasn't a Native American.

-I mean it's she opened herself up.
+I mean, she opened herself up.

-She's a character, assassin.
+She's a character assassin.

 Compared to being called a Nazi, it's as mild as anything I've ever heard.